HazeSystem/lojban-made-easy/pages/books/learn-lojban.md

 <!-- -->

 > **je'e**
-> **.i ku'i mi pu jbena le tcadu .i je ca ti mi se zdani le jarbu be la .paris.**
+> **.i ku'i mi pu jbena fo le tcadu .i je ca ti mi se zdani le jarbu be la .paris.**
 > **.i mi xabju ne'a le zarci**
 > _I see._
 > _But I was born in the city, and now I live in the suburbs of Paris._
 > _I live near a shop._

 stuzi
-: x1 is a place
+: x1 is an inherent/inalienable location of x2

 dinju
 : x1 is a building, house